ImprezaRSC/kineticinit-skill/README.md

 ## Kineticinit
-This command initializes a ROS installation on Linux or a Raspberry Pi 3.
+This command initializes ROS on Linux or a Raspberry Pi 3.

 ## Description
 This command passes 'roscore' to the command line, nested into a subprocess.call([""]) Python function.
 Most of the user commands pass to ROS through this Mycroft skill structure.